Enbridge Inc. (ENB): History, Ownership, Mission, How It Works & Makes Money

 Vision statement

-The company's vision is to be the leading energy delivery company in North America.
+• To be the first-choice energy delivery company in North America and beyond.

 Enbridge Inc. (ENB) How It Works